 With that in mind, it's important to remember that most cases of morning sickness are different.
 The spicy chili that made your friend queasy might have no effect on you, but you might develop a newfound aversion to dairy.
 Basically, dealing with morning sickness is yet another highly individualized aspect of pregnancy.
 Hopefully, some of these tips can help out in your situation.

-1. Avoid Nausea Triggers
+1 Avoid Nausea Triggers

 avoiding any sights and smells that bring on nausea is one way to help tame morning sickness.
 Unfortunately, you won't know what causes sickness ahead of time, so you'll have to learn these provokers of nausea the hard way.
 2 Eat As Soon As You Wake Up

 eating as soon as you wake up, even before you get out of bed, is one way to lessen the chances of morning sickness.
 Hey, you won't get kicked out of bed for eating crackers.
 3 Graze All Day

 eating a few small meals throughout the day may help keep your stomach settled.
 It also prevents you from getting too hungry.
 4 Smell Something Fresh

 rosemary, may help undo the nausea that's caused by unpleasant smells, as noted by Parents.
 A little rollerball of the essential oil extract may be your secret weapon against queasiness.
 If nothing else, it will give you something to focus on besides your sickness.
 5 Treat Gingerly

 ginger tea is a time-tested nausea remedy, as noted by Baby Center.
 You can even grate a bit of the fresh root to make it yourself.
 It's a soothing, slightly spicy delight.
+6 Eat Chill

 cold foods is a good way to fight nausea, as noted by Fit Pregnancy.
 Whether you go for a fresh salad for a bowl of lemon sorbet is up to you.
+7 Practice Self-Care

 practicing self-care is crucial.
 Making time to get enough sleep, take breaks during the day, and practice yoga or meditation can do wonders.
+8 Embrace Blandness

 Perhaps now is not the time to try any super greasy or spicy dishes.
 On the other hand, bland foods such as breads or

 medical treatment is needed to combat morning sickness, as noted in Fit Pregnancy.
 Whatever the case, hopefully you and your growing baby will both feel better soon.